Arkanic/exdroid/README.md

-# refactored-computing-machine
+# Exdroid
-half built node.js top-down shooter
+node.js + socket.io top-down shooter
+extremely early alpha
+development is on-off depending on the amount of schoolwork I have